Tintic, Godiva Mine

 On the 900 level, just before operations were suspended pending the consummation of the deal just completed, it is understood ore had been opened up which conditions indicate is the downward continuation of the deposit on the 750 level.

-At the time of his death in July 1928, Jackson C. McChrystal was president and manager of the Godiva Mining company.
+Jackson C. McChrystal died at age 61 of a heart attack on July 10, 1928, in his room at the Hotel Utah, during a telephone conversation.
+At the time of his death in July 1928, Jackson C. McChrystal was president and manager of the Godiva Mining company and owned 53,000 shares of the company.
 He was hoping to bring the mine back into production.
 (Deseret News, July 10, 1928)

 September 30, 1994

-(Centurion Mines Corporation was the remaining corporate entity of the McIntyre family interests in Tintic.)
+(Centurion Mines Corporation was the remaining corporate entity of the McIntyre family and their interests in the Mammoth mine in Tintic.)

 (Read more about the Centurion Mines Corp., as part of the story of the Mammoth mine after 1980)